Roo in the Headlights

 The preceding decade of federal politics makes sense only as a process of premeditated destruction.
 Like a parasitoid wasp laying eggs in a paralysed host[5], private interests had repurposed the party of Robert Menzies to shrink the public service, purge it of competencies, and stack it with political appointees, leaving it a fragile carapace.
 It was the dismantling of government from within, an attempt to prevent public goods and elected officeholders from limiting the profits of well-connected people.

 To gain office, Labor made themselves almost indistinguishable.
-They aren’t the oligarchs’ natural choice, and they haven’t been in power as often, but they are still obsequious to big money.
+They weren’t the oligarchs’ natural choice, and they haven’t been in power as often, but they have learned to be obsequious to big money.
 Their donors are largely the same, preferring to put a bet each way.

 The 2022 election result proved to be cosmetic rather than substantive.
 The new government repaired some of the damage caused by malfeasance and incompetence but its predecessor’s policies remained.
 Neither major party proposed to do more than assuage public disaffection with a show of accountability while perpetuating business as usual, relying on media messaging and system justification to keep us placated.
 But this could only be short-lived.